onlive/ruby_git_hooks/README.md

 given time.
 This won't change.
 Ruby 1.8.7 is ancient and as of June 2013 will no longer even receive security fixes.
 Please upgrade.
 Seriously, it's time.

+We *do* support systems like Macs with 1.8.7 as /usr/bin/ruby.
+But you may need a custom shebang line with an rvm wrapper.

 ### Git 1.7